grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 ## Map layers

-The Geomap visualization supports showing multiple layers.
+Geomaps support showing multiple layers.
 Each layer determines how you visualize geospatial data on top of the base map.

 ### Types

-There are seven map layer types to choose from in the Geomap visualization.
+There are seven map layer types to choose from in a geomap.

 - [Markers]({{< relref "#markers-layer" >}}) renders a marker at each data point.
 - [Heatmap]({{< relref "#heatmap-layer" >}}) visualizes a heatmap of the data.